hadarge/yoshi/packages/jest-yoshi-preset/README.md

-## 🤹 Jest yoshi preset
+# 🤹 Jest yoshi preset

 > Jest setup for Yoshi based projects

-### Introduction
+## Introduction

-This preset configures Jest with 3 different environments ([learn more](https://jestjs.io/docs/en/configuration#testenvironment-string)).
+This preset configures Jest with 3 different project types ([learn more](https://jestjs.io/docs/en/configuration#projects-array-string-projectconfig)), each project uses a unique environment ([learn more](https://jestjs.io/docs/en/configuration#testenvironment-string)).
 Each environment sets up its own globals and is configured to run for every file that matches a certain glob pattern ([learn more](https://github.com/isaacs/node-glob)).

-### Usage

-Install by running:
+## Installation

 ```bash
 npm install --save-dev jest-yoshi-preset puppeteer